-Methodology: Data of women with clinical presentation of jaundice during pregnancy and who were diagnosed as acute hepatitis E was collected on pre-structured questionnaire after their consent.
-It was entered in Statistical Package for Social Sciences for analysis.
+Objective: To evaluate maternal and fetal outcome among pregnant women who have positive serology for hepatitis E IgM.
+Methods: Data of women with clinical presentation of jaundice during pregnancy and who were diagnosed as acute hepatitis E was collected on pre-structured questionnaire after obtaining consent.
+Data were entered in Statistical Package for Social Sciences for analysis.

 Results: Three hundred and thirty three women had positive serology for hepatitis E IgM.
 Out of these three hundred were in last trimester of their pregnancy.
 The gestational age of two hundred and thirty two (77%) women was less than 37 weeks at presentation.
 Six (2%) pregnancies ended up in miscarriage, fifty four (16%) had fetal demise in maternal womb while two hundred and seventy three (82%) were viable fetus.
 One third of live born babies were kept in NICU.
-Indications of neonatal admission were respiratory distress in 57(72%), jaundice neonatorum in 12(15%), asphyxia neonatorum in 9(12%), while one (1%) had transient tachypnea.
+Indications of neonatal admission were respiratory distress in 57(72%), jaundice neonatorum in 12(15%), asphysia neonatorum in 9(12%), while one (1%) had transient tachypnea.
 Neonates who died in first week of their life were 18(23%).
 The cause of neonatal death was respiratory distress in 12 (67%) and anoxia in remaining 6 (33%) neonates.
 Most of the women were discharged home however maternal mortality was recorded in 80(24%) patients, mainly in postpartum period 73(91%).